palewire/django-calaccess-technical-documentation/docs/calaccess/dbtables/common_tables.rst

 This table is the parent table from which all links and association to a filing are derived.

+The records in FILINGS_CD are unique by FILING_ID.

 **Sample:** `FILINGS_CD.TSV <https://github.com/california-civic-data-coalition/django-calaccess-raw-data/blob/master/example/test-data/tsv/FILINGS_CD.TSV>`_